 Are Pineapple Green Cheek Conures Good for Beginners?

 Pineapple green cheek conures are good beginner birds because they’re easy to care for, not overly large, and have an affectionate, warm temperament.

-However, because they need human interaction, pineapple green cheek conures are best suited to owners with time to spare and who aren’t away from home for too long.
+Because they need human interaction, pineapple green cheek conures are best suited to owners with time to spare and who aren’t away from home for too long.